-- 6.2.1 The making of the TMOs and the implementation of the measures to give effect to them, plus implementation of associated measures, will incur expenditure as set out above.
-The recommended measures have been designed to be implemented in a phased approach to fit with available funding, if necessary.
-Implementation in 2022/23 is dependent on Cabinet approval of Growth Zone Transport investment funding, the 2022/23 LIP Funding request to TfL and TfL acceptance of that request.
-The current year funding will enable the core of the proposals to be implemented. - 6.2.2 The scheme sits within the public highway and the maintenance responsibility remains with the Highways Service.
-The measures have been designed in line with the Council's Public Realm Design Guide to minimise the call on future maintenance revenue budgets by employing standard design details and a standard palette of materials.
-As this scheme is outside a town or district centres, and is not in a conservation area, the basic borough wide palette of materials will be used.
-The highway layout would also be rationalised and decluttered where possible to reduce the number of items in the public realm requiring maintenance.
+6.2.1 The making of the TMOs (and the implementation of the measures to give effect to them), and the implementation of associated measures including public realm improvement, will incur expenditure as set out above.
+The scheme has been designed to be able to be implemented in a phased approach to fit with available funding, if necessary.
+Implementation of the final elements of the scheme is dependent on Cabinet approval of Growth Zone Transport investment funding for 2022/23.
+The current year funding will enable the core of the scheme to be implemented.

-6.2.3 As part of detailed design, whole life costs are calculated in line with the Council's New Streets Procedure (2014).
+- 6.2.2 The scheme sits within the public highway and the maintenance responsibility remains with the Highways Service.
+The scheme has been designed in line with the Council's Public Realm Design Guide to ensure that the impact on revenue budgets is minimised using standard details and a standard palette of materials.
+The Council's Highways Service is also ensuring that the highway layout is rationalised and de-cluttered where possible, to reduce the number of items in the public realm requiring maintenance. - 6.2.3 As part of detailed design, whole life costs are calculated in line with the Council's New Streets Procedure (2014).
 Values are applied over a thirty year calculation period.
 This is based upon a survey of councils that have adopted the County Surveyors Society Commuted Sums for Maintaining Infrastructure Assets (2009 edition).